-The 2019 NDSCS Athletic Hall of Fame Inductees are:
+The 2022 NDSCS Athletic Hall of Fame Inductees included:

 David (A.J.)
 Jackson, a running back for the 1992 and 1993 Wildcats football teams, helped lead NDSCS to victory in the RC Cola Bowl in 1992.
 It was the College’s first-ever bowl appearance.
 During that 1992 season, Jackson was the Offensive MVP and an All-Region Honorable Mention for the 1992 season, and the 1992 football team has since been inducted into the NDSCS Hall of Fame.
 Jackson returned to NDSCS as a member of the coaching staff in 1994 and 2003.
 He currently lives in Batesville, Mississippi, where he works as a Production Control Technician III and runs his own business as a personal trainer for basketball players.

 Gordon “Gordy” Morrison was a defensive lineman for the Wildcats in 1992 and 1993 and started every game during his tenure.
 He also was a 2nd team All-Conference selection in both his freshman and sophomore years.
 As a member of the 1992 Wildcats, he was one of the first NDSCS football players to start in a bowl game.
 The 1992 team won the RC Cola Bowl game and has since been inducted into the NDSCS Hall of Fame.
 Morrison earned his Associate degree in Business Management in 1993.
 He operated his own business for 10 years and now works in the State of Minnesota Department of Administration.